oliverroick/oliverroick.net/src/_posts/2021-03-14-accessibility-for-everyone.md

 date: 2021-03-14 17:45:00+01:00
 category: reading
 body_id: blog
-description: A brief review of a brief introduction to web accessibility
+description: Laura Kalbag's primer on web accessibility provides a starting point to build more accessible web sites.
 ---

 Inaccessible websites exclude people from crucial government services or from making business with you.
 Accessibility is a critical aspect of every software project.
 Not only is building accessible services morally just; it also is a legal obligation.